DarrenOxley7/challenge-1/README.md

 ## Usage

 As the brief included an instruction to not change the look of the current site I have included a screenshot below which was provided by the client.
-To access my version, navigate to [My refactored Horiseon website ](to be include)
+To access my version of the wevsite, navigate to [My refactored Horiseon website ](https://darrenoxley7.github.io/challenge-1/)

 ![Horiseon Website image](https://github.com/DarrenOxley7/challenge-1/blob/main/assets/images/01-html-css-git-challenge-demo.png))